braedeningersoll/haab_movies/source/braedens_favorites/braedens_favorites.rst

 When talented driver, Baby (Ansel Elgort), is forced into a string of robberies as the getaway driver, music becomes both his inspiration for his fanatic driving, as well as, his only escape from the shady life he leads.
-That is until he meets Debora (Lily James), a simple sweet waitress that could be the very key to convincing Baby to fianlly leave his old road behind.
+That is until he meets Debora (Lily James), a simple sweet waitress that could be the very key to convincing Baby to finally leave his old road behind.

 **Starring:** Ansel Elgort, Kevin Spacey, Lily James, Lily James, Jon Bernthal, Eliza Gonzalez, John Hamm, and Jamie Foxx.